 The three storey bicycle parking is situated underneath the square.
 It has been designed with three aims in mind: convenience, speed and safety.
 In order to achieve this in a facility of this scale cyclists are enabled to pedal all the way up to their parking slot.
 The parking lanes branch off the cycle paths, to ensure that users do not get in the way of cyclists passing through the system.
 Room for mounting and dismounting is left alongside the cycling lanes.
 Modestly sloping ramps connect the parking areas on different levels The walls are colour-coded to indicate the routing, and electronic signals indicate the position of free parking slots.
 Additional facilities such as a cycle repair shop, a cycle rental outlet and several floor managers meet users’ every need.

 Stairwells and tunnels create direct connections to the elevated square, the main terminal building and the platforms.
 Ensuring good orientation and plenty of daylight, the stairwells are located inside atria covered by glass roofs.
 Large windows in the outer walls allow users views toward the platforms and the bus terminal.

-The cycle parking area is constructed using durable materials such a concrete, steel and chemically treated wood.
-Three pillars supporting the giant roof extend all the way down into the parking area.
-These trumpet-shaped members have a diameter of 5 metres at floor level, falling to 1.2 m at the top, and each one is cast as a single element.
+The bike park uses durable materials such as concrete, steel and chemically treated wood.
+In combination, these raw materials create an atmosphere in the building that still feels warm and pleasant.
+Three concrete columns supporting the giant canopy extend all the way down into the parking area.
+These trumpet-shaped elements have a diameter of 5 metres at floor level, falling to 1.2 m at the top, and each one is cast as a single element.